SLrepo/SLrepo.github.io/src/index.md

 <h3>Workshops<a name="pubs"></a><p style="text-align: left;"></h3>
-* Sihui Li, Neil Dantam, “Learning Explicit Infeasibility from Implicit Configuration Space Connectivity”, IROS Workshop on Task and Motion Planning: from Theory to Practice, 2023.
+* Sihui Li, Neil Dantam, “Infeasibility Proofs in Task and Motion Planning”, IROS Workshop on Task and Motion Planning: from Theory to Practice, 2023.

 * Sihui Li, Neil Dantam, “Learning Explicit Infeasibility from Implicit Configuration Space Connectivity”, RSS Workshop on Implicit Representations for Robotic Manipulation, 2022.